Bennie Muller

-Bennie Muller (born 14 August 1938) is a Dutch former professional footballer who played as a midfielder for Ajax and the Netherlands national team.
+Bennie Muller (14 August 1938 – 17 January 2024) was a Dutch professional footballer who played as a midfielder for Ajax and the Netherlands national team.

 Early life

 Muller was born in the Jewish Quarter of Amsterdam-East.
 His grandfather was a fruit seller named Levi Sluiter.
-His mother was incarcerated in Westerbork transit camp during World War 2.
+His mother was incarcerated in Westerbork transit camp during World War II.
 Approximately 200 members of Muller's extended family were killed in the Holocaust.

-Career
+Club career

 Muller played club football for Ajax beginning in 1958, and was its captain.

-He also appeared for the Netherlands national team on 43 occasions, and was its captain.
+He made his debut for Ajax against MVV and played 426 official matches for the club.
+He won five league titles and three domestic cups with them.

+International career

+Muller made his debut for the Netherlands national team in an April 1960 friendly match against Bulgaria, earning 43 caps in total, and also serving as captain.
+His final international was an October 1968 World Cup qualification match against Bulgaria.